 Copy of the applicant's passport (certified by a Panamanian notary or responsible authority; a copy of the entire passport is required).

 Certificate of Criminal Record from the applicant's country of origin.
 It must not be more than three (3) months old at the time the documents are submitted.
-If it does not exist in the applicant's country of origin, a certification from a Diplomatic Agent or Consul from their country of origin accredited in the Republic of Panama must be submitted, attesting to the non-existence of such a document.
+If it does not exist in the applicant's country of origin, a certification from a Diplomatic or Consular Agent of their country of origin accredited in the Republic of Panama must be submitted, attesting to the non-existence of such a document.
 If the applicant provides a Criminal Record Certificate from their country of residence, they must attach documentary evidence proving their residence in that country.
 All these documents must be apostilled.
 If the applicant has resided in Panama for more than two years and has not left the country for more than 30 consecutive days, they may submit a Criminal Record Certificate issued by the Judicial Investigation Directorate (DIJ) of the Republic of Panama.

 Certificate of good health in Panama (we can help you obtain this).